Push-pull effect

 Opportunities for warehouse operations businesses

 Running a warehouse involves many complex processes that must be coordinated to work efficiently, accurately, and smoothly.
-If only one of the processes is optimized—as we saw in the imbalance between order fulfillment automation and no replenishment automation—the effort is wasted.
+If only one of the processes is optimized—as we saw with the imbalance between order fulfillment automation and no replenishment automation—the effort is wasted.

 To meet the needs of users, delivery speed plays an important role as well as the role of product quality.
 Logistics services are one of the factors that determine consumer purchasing behavior and sales of e-commerce businesses.
-With the explosion of online businesses, Vietnam's logistics and warehousing industry has many opportunities to develop.
+With the boom of online businesses, Vietnam's logistics and warehousing industry has many opportunities to develop.

-However, flexible automation is a relatively new concept to many supply chain professionals, especially those who have been using fixed automation for decades.
+However, flexible automation is a relatively new concept for many supply chain professionals, especially those who have been using fixed automation for decades.
 On-demand automation solutions, such as cloud-based AMR (autonomous robotics) or robotics as a service (RaaS), are very different from other automation platforms that require long-term commitments and large upfront investments.

-Today, AMRs effectively support both outbound and inbound logistics operations – ensuring the safe movement of raw materials, semi-finished goods, packaged goods, pallets of goods, and even recyclables to the right place, at the right time.
+Today, AMRs effectively support logistics operations, both outbound and inbound – ensuring the safe movement of raw materials, semi-finished goods, packaged goods, pallets of goods, and even recyclables to the right place at the right time.
 Put simply, if the unloading cycle is optimized with AMRs, the efficiency of the subsequent picking, packing, and shipping processes can be taken to new heights.
 When the entire facility runs like a machine, employees, shareholders, partners, and customers are satisfied and happy.

 Details: https://www.zebra.com/ap/en.html